 But why a gumboot?

 Originally a rubber boot was awarded to the wettest town in Australia.
 Tully, Babinda and Innisfail vie for this honour every year.
 The idea of a Big Gumboot to enhance Tully's image and welcome visitors was embraced by Tully community bodies in 1997.
 The Tully Rotary and Lions Clubs obtained funding, donations and in-kind contributions from various sources.
 The total cost of the project was $90,000.

 Ladies and gentlemen, campers, caravanners and children - we are officially open for business and bookings are streaming in.
 For those of you thinking about making a trip to the area, or just checking out the website, here is a decent video showing a snapshot of what Mission Beach has to offer.

-Graham & Sue Denny have recently taken over management of the caravan park and will be posting updates from time to time on this page.
+The Owners of Dunk Island View Caravan Park would like to extend a very warm welcome David and Robyn Bormann who have recently taken over the management of the park.
+David and Robyn will be posting updates from time to time on this page.
 This is the place to find out what's been going on and what exciting things we have coming up...